Skip to content

 Chronic Hazards

-Long-term shifts in climate patterns that gradually affect building performance.
+Long-term shifts in climate patterns that gradually affect building performance and resilience.

 Heat stressTemperature